FOREX-Euro slumps to two-decade low as recession fears grow

 By Herbert Lash and Marc Jones

-NEW YORK/LONDON, July 5 (Reuters) - The euro slumped to a two-decade low on Tuesday as the latest surge in European gas prices added to the region's recession worries, while safe-haven demand for U.S. Treasuries strengthened the dollar.
+NEW YORK/LONDON, July 5 (Reuters) - Safe-haven demand strengthened the dollar on Tuesday to levels last seen in 2002 while the euro slumped to two-decade lows as the latest surge in European gas prices fueled recession concerns.

+The dollar index =USD rose 1.5% and the euro EUR=EBS fell as much as 1.75% to lows last seen at the end of 2002.
+It was the biggest single-day decline for the euro and the dollar's largest gain since COVID-19 roiled markets in March 2020.

-Many currencies were under pressure.
-The euro's 1.5% drop EUR=EBS took it to its weakest since the end of 2002.
-Japan's yen JPY=EBS was near 24-year lows again, while Norway's crown tumbled 1.2% as gas workers there went on strike.
+Other currencies also tumbled as recession fears tanked stocks in Europe and on Wall Street.
+Japan's yen JPY=EBS was near 24-year lows again, the Canadian dollar CAD= fell to almost 19-month lows and Norway's crown NOK=D3fell more than 2% as gas workers went on strike, adding to European growth concerns.

-The risk of Europe sliding into a recession grew after another big 17% jump in natural gas prices in both Europe and Britain looked set to push inflation even higher.
+The risk of Europe sliding into a recession rose after another big 17% jump in natural gas prices in both Europe and Britain looked set to push inflation even higher.

 Concerns about how the European Central Bank will react eroded sentiment after German Bundesbank chief Joachim Nagel on Monday hit out at the ECB's plans to try to shield highly indebted countries from surging borrowing rates.